charmoniumQ/PROBE/docs/lib_interpos/README.md

 - `exec` family of functions
 - `fork`, `clone`, `wait` families of functions
 - `pthread_create`, `pthread_join`, `thrd_create`, `thrd_join`, etc. functions

+# Discussion {#:sec:discussion}

+Prior works argue that library interposition is not appropriate for SLP for the following reasons:

+- **Bypassable by direct system calls**

+- **Fragility due to variations in C libraries**

+- **Breaks other applications that use preloading**

+- **Requires rebuilding or re-linking**

+- **TODO**

+> A common technique for intercepting system calls inprocess is to use dynamic linking to interpose wrapper functions over the C library functions that make system calls.
+In practice, we have found that method to be insufficient, due to applications making direct system calls, and fragile, due to variations in C libraries, and applications that require their own preloading [37, 3].

+> An alternative implementation of whole-system provenance is interposition between system calls and libraries in user space, as in OPUS [9].
+An argument in favour of such systems is that modifications to existing libraries are more likely to be adopted than modifications to the kernel.
+However, for this approach to work, all applications in the system need to be built against, or dynamically linked to, provenance-aware libraries, replacing existing libraries.

 <!--
 - Compare theoretically and empirically with others